cseanburns/journal-issues/manuscript.md

 woefully outdated and remains loyal to print era workflows and processes.
 By embracing the digital,
-we can multiple publishing dates, give primacy to HTML output, make articles sources of data
+we can avoid multiple publishing dates, give primacy to HTML output, make articles sources of data
 (machine readable) and